Comparing Richardson Electronics (RELL) & The Competition

 |2.47

-As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 23.56%.
-Given Richardson Electronics’ peers higher possible upside, analysts plainly believe Richardson Electronics has less favorable growth aspects than its peers.
+As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 26.47%.
+Given Richardson Electronics’ rivals higher probable upside, analysts clearly believe Richardson Electronics has less favorable growth aspects than its rivals.

-This table compares Richardson Electronics and its peers’ net margins, return on equity and return on assets.

-Richardson Electronics has a beta of 0.57, suggesting that its share price is 43% less volatile than the S&P 500.
-Comparatively, Richardson Electronics’ peers have a beta of 1.63, suggesting that their average share price is 63% more volatile than the S&P 500.
+Richardson Electronics has a beta of 0.6, meaning that its stock price is 40% less volatile than the S&P 500.
+Comparatively, Richardson Electronics’ rivals have a beta of 1.63, meaning that their average stock price is 63% more volatile than the S&P 500.

-Richardson Electronics pays an annual dividend of $0.24 per share and has a dividend yield of 2.0%.
-Richardson Electronics pays out 36.4% of its earnings in the form of a dividend.
-As a group, “Electronic parts & equipment, not elsewhere classified” companies pay a dividend yield of 1.7% and pay out 26.3% of their earnings in the form of a dividend.
-Richardson Electronics has raised its dividend for 1 consecutive years.

 Richardson Electronics Ltd. engages in the provision of engineered solutions and distributes electronic components to the electron device marketplace.
 It operates through the following segments: Power and Microwave Technologies Group (PMT), Canvys, and Healthcare.
 The PMT segment provides solutions and adds value through design-in support, systems integration, prototype design and manufacturing, testing, logistics, and aftermarket technical service and repair-all through its existing global infrastructure.
 The Canvys segment offers customized display solutions serving the corporate enterprise, financial, healthcare, industrial, and medical original equipment manufacturers markets.
 The Healthcare segment manufactures, refurbishes, and distributes replacement parts for the healthcare market including hospitals, medical centers, asset management companies, independent service organizations, and multi-vendor service providers.
 The company was founded on May 31, 1947 and is headquartered in LaFox, IL.